 - if the truck driver has outstanding debts, judgements, or other financial problems

 - if the truck driver has been in previous accidents

-- if the truck driver was driving within the legal amount of hours
+- if the truck driver was driving outside legal limits of hours of service

 - if the truck’s cargo exceeded the legal limit

 - if the truck driver took prescription or over-the-counter medications

 - if the truck driver was under the influence of drugs or alcohol

 - if the truck driver had previous traffic tickets

 - if the truck driver was in any other accidents